223kazuki/blog/resources/2018-10-06-ipfs-clojurescript.md

 https://ipfs.io/

-IPFS consists of nodes that are distibuted among network as like Blockchain.
+IPFS consists of nodes that are distributed among network as like Blockchain.
 If you want to run a node for yourself, it's common to use [go-ipfs](https://github.com/ipfs/go-ipfs).

-It's not so complex system from the viewpoint of an user.
+It's not so complex system from the viewpoint of user.

 1. IPFS generates hash when you upload file to it.
 2. You can ask the system to download the file with generated hash.